International Women’s Weekend

 At first glance, Miss Emma Allison seemed the perfect New Woman when she was working as a steam engineer at the 1876 Centennial Exhibition in Philadelphia.
 Accounts of her unusual work combined with her pleasant appearance and demeanor seemed to signal new and exciting possibilities for working women in the late 19th century.
 She was briefly celebrated in newspapers across the country but beneath the surface was a complex tale of feminist infighting, fabrications of history, and complex tales of oppression and political machinations.
 Emma’s story, which I have researched for 10 years, reveals the thrills and pitfalls of studying historic women, especially with new archives available online.
 We just have to be ready for what we find.

-Saturday, March 7th at 3:00pm – “Women in Industry” – Lisa Scheller, President & CEO—Silberline Mfg Co
+Saturday, March 7th at 3:00pm – “Changing Lives” – Lisa Scheller, President & CEO—Silberline Mfg Co

 Silberline is a third-generation family-owned and operated business since 1945.
 It is a world leader and global supplier of high-quality special effect and performance pigments with world headquarters located in Tamaqua.
 Lisa possesses a Master of Science Degree in Manufacturing System Engineering from Lehigh University and a Bachelor of Arts Degree in Math from the University of Colorado.
 On a personal level, Lisa participated in the Women’s Entrepreneur’s Group in the Lehigh Valley and currently participates in the World Presidents Organization.